Microservices and Containers

 Microservices is an architectural design for building a distributed application.
 Microservices break an application into independent, loosely-coupled, individually deployable services.
 This microservices architecture allows for each service to scale or update using the deployment of service proxies without disrupting other services in the application and enables the rapid, frequent and reliable delivery of large, complex applications.
 Microservices get their name because each important function of an application operates as an independent service proxy.
 This architecture allows for each service to scale or update without disrupting other services in the application so that applications can be continuously delivered to end users.
 A microservices framework creates a massively scalable and distributed system, which avoids the bottlenecks of a central database and improves business capabilities, such as enabling continuous delivery/deployment applications and modernizing the technology stack.

-A microservices framework creates a massively scalable and distributed system, which avoids the bottlenecks of a central database.
-It also enable continuous integration / continuous delivery (CI/CD) pipelines for applications and modernizing the technology stack.
+A microservices framework including microservices and containers creates a massively scalable and distributed system, which avoids the bottlenecks of a central database.
+It also enables continuous integration / continuous delivery (CI/CD) pipelines for applications and modernizing the technology stack.

 - Independence — Small teams of developers can work more nimbly than large teams.

 - Resilience — An application will still function if part of it goes down because microservices allow for spinning up a replacement.